aws-ia/terraform-aws-eks-blueprints/examples/eks-with-nginx-ingress/k8s/README.md

 ## Step2: Get DNS Name

-    Get the DNS name for AWS ELB created by the Nginx Ingress Controller deployment from EC2 Console.
+    Get the DNS name for AWS LB created by the Nginx Ingress Controller deployment from EC2 Console.

 ## Step3: Test the Service